 Sexual assault is the legal term for rape in Texas.
 Section 22.011 of the Texas Penal Code defines sexual assault as knowingly or intentionally:

 - Causing penetration of another person’s anus or sex organs without consent by any means

 - Causing penetration of another person’s mouth by the actor’s sexual organs without consent

 The issue of consent commonly comes into play in rape cases.
 “Without consent” is defined in the Texas statute.
-If the actor uses physical force, violence or coercion, the actions are taken without consent.
-Similarly, if the actor threatens violence and the victim believes it’s reasonable that the person will follow through on the threat, consent is lacking.
+If the actor uses physical force, violence, or coercion, the actions are taken without consent.
+Similarly, if the actor threatens violence and the victim believes it is reasonable that the person will follow through on the threat, consent is lacking.

 Sexual assault is usually a second-degree felony.
 The charges become much more serious if aggravating factors are present.
 Aggravating factors include:

 - The victim suffered serious bodily injury